-Unlike traditional accent reduction or accent modification courses, this accent reduction training program provides participants with a simple 3-step process to help them quickly reduce misunderstandings and improve the smoothness of their speech.
-The accent reduction class will use The Accent Diet: A Daily Program for Improving Your American English Pronunciation, a textbook written by the Ovient founders specifically for business professionals, and will include access to Online accent reduction and pronunciation lessons to enhance practice outside of class.
+The Accent Diet® training program provides participants with a simple 3-step process to help them quickly reduce misunderstandings and improve the smoothness of their speech.
+The Accent Diet® course uses The Accent Diet: A Daily Program for Improving Your American English Pronunciation, a textbook written by the Ovient founders specifically for business professionals, and will include access to Online accent and pronunciation lessons to enhance practice outside of class.

 Class size: Up to 20 people